TheMastro-11/Tezos-Contracts/contracts/Auction/README.md

 There will be three actors:

-- Smart Contract, that will manage all operations and maintain funds.
+- Smart contract, that will manage all operations and maintain funds.
 - Admin, who will start the SC and will receive the biggest bid at the end of the auction.
 - Bidders, who will try to achieve the prize with their offer.